transceptor-technology/dutycalls.me.docs/docs/integrations.md

 ### Initial Configuration

-To begin the integration and eventually make use of the Slack integration, you will need to map your DutyCalls workspace to your Slack workspace.
+To begin the configuration and eventually make use of the Slack integration, you will need to map your DutyCalls workspace to your Slack workspace.

 1. Head over to **Workspace** and select the **Integrations** tab.
 2. Select the **Add** button next to Slack.